fastapi/fastapi/docs/en/docs/advanced/testing-dependencies.md

 An example could be that you have an external authentication provider that you need to call.

-You send it a token and it returns an authenticated user.
+You send it a token, and it returns an authenticated user.

 This provider might be charging you per request, and calling it might take some extra time than if you had a fixed mock user for tests.